ccheng11/BBK/CPCP/Reading.md

 Dickson, Bruce.
 2008. *Wealth into Power: The Communist Party’s Embrace of China's Private Sector*.
 New York, NY: Cambridge University Press.

+Martinez-Bravo, Monica, Gerard Padró i Miquel, Nancy Qian, and Yang Yao.
+2022.
+"The Rise and Fall of Local Elections in China." *American Economic Review 112*(9): 2921–2958.

 Mertha, Andrew.
 2009. "'Fragmented Authoritarianism 2.0': Political Pluralization in the Chinese Policy Process." *China Quarterly 200*: 995-1012.

 Truex, Rory.
 2014.
 "The Returns to Office in a 'Robber Stamp' Parliament." *American Political Science Review 108*(2): 235-251.